Game-Theoretic Multiagent Reinforcement Learning: Stochastic Game

-The process of finding a NE in a two-player general-sum game can be formulated as a linear complementarity problem (LCP), which can then be solved using the \emph{Lemke-Howson} algorithm \citep{shapley1974note}.
+The process of finding a NE in a two-player general-sum game can be formulated as a linear complementarity problem (LCP), which can then be solved using the \emph{Lemke-Howson} algorithm \cite{shapley1974note}.
 However, the exact solution for games with more than three players is unknown.
+The known theoretical result is that solving three-player zero-sum games is believed to be $PPAD$-hard \cite{daskalakis2005three}.
 In fact, the process of finding the NE is computationally demanding.
-Even in the case of two-player games, the complexity of solving the NE is $PPAD$-hard (polynomial parity arguments on directed graphs) \citep{daskalakis2009complexity, chen2006settling}; therefore, in the worst-case scenario, the solution could take time that is exponential in relation to the game size.
-This complexity\footnote{The class of $NP$-complete is not suitable to describe the complexity of solving the NE because the NE is proven to always exist \citep{nash1951non}, while a typical $NP$-complete problem -- the travelling salesman problem (TSP), for example -- searches for the solution to the question: ``Given a distance matrix and a budget B, find a tour that is cheaper than B, or report that none exists \citep{daskalakis2009complexity}." } prohibits any brute force or exhaustive search solutions unless $P=NP$ (see Figure \ref{fig:complexity}).
+Even in the case of two-player games, the complexity of solving the NE is $PPAD$-hard (polynomial parity arguments on directed graphs) \cite{daskalakis2009complexity, chen2006settling}; therefore, in the worst-case scenario, the solution could take time that is exponential in relation to the game size.
+This complexity\footnote{The class of $NP$-complete is not suitable to describe the complexity of solving the NE because the NE is proven to always exist \cite{nash1951non}, while a typical $NP$-complete problem -- the traveling salesman problem (TSP), for example -- searches for the solution to the question: ``Given a distance matrix and a budget B, find a tour that is cheaper than B, or report that none exists \cite{daskalakis2009complexity}.'' } prohibits any brute force or exhaustive search solutions unless $P=NP$ (see Figure \ref{fig:complexity}).
 As we would expect, the NE is much more difficult to solve for general SGs, where determining whether a pure-strategy NE exists is $PSPACE$-hard.
-Even if the SG has a finite-time horizon, the calculation remains $NP$-hard \citep{conitzer2008new}.
-When it comes to approximation methods to $\epsilon$-NE, the best known polynomially computable algorithm can achieve $\epsilon=0.3393$ on bimatrix games \citep{tsaknakis2007optimization}; its approach is to turn the problem of finding NE into an optimisation problem that searches for a stationary point.
+Even if the SG has a finite-time horizon, the calculation remains $NP$-hard \cite{conitzer2008new}.
+When it comes to approximation methods to $\epsilon$-NE, the best known polynomially computable algorithm can achieve $\epsilon=0.3393$ on bimatrix games \cite{tsaknakis2007optimization}; its approach is to turn the problem of finding NE into an optimization problem that searches for a stationary point.
+Furthermore, communication complexity can be used as a lower bound for the required learning time or cost \cite{Conitzer04:Communication}, which is general for any learning algorithm and provides communication complexity for various solution concepts in game theory, including Nash equilibrium, iterated dominant strategies (both strict and weak), and backward induction \cite{Conitzer04:Communication}.
+This is a very important principle that many works have followed to generate lower bounds for equilibrium finding and MARL.

-\subsubsection{Special Types of Stochastic Games}
+\subsection{Special Types of Stochastic Games}